Easy Textured Landscape Painting Idea For Kids

 Adding Trees

-- Draw three tree trunks with brown oil pastel.
+- Draw three tree trunks with brown oil pastel or paint with brown paint.

 - Add leaves with red, oragne and yellow tissue paper.
 Wrap tissue paper around pencil end, dip in glue and stick on project.